-The key distinction in desiccant dehumidifiers is their use of moisture-absorbing materials.
-A look inside one of these devices reveals a special drum of corrugated material that contains the desiccant.
+The key distinction in desiccant dehumidifiers from condensation dehumidifiers is their use of moisture-absorbing materials.
+This is the desiccant, which has a high moisture absorbing properties.
+It uses a special drum of corrugated material that contains the desiccant.
 This material may appear in a honeycomb form, which maximizes surface area and exposure to incoming air.
 As the cool, humid air passes through portions of this drum, much of the moisture is absorbed into this honeycomb material.

-Since the desiccant-impregnated material can only hold so much moisture, the drum rotates slowly and passes through a reactivation section.
-This unit forces warm air through the saturated material and liberates the water previously trapped there.
-The resulting humid air is generally forced outside in order to leave the interior of any dwelling much drier.
+Since the desiccant-impregnated material can only hold limited moisture, the drum rotates slowly and passes through a reactivation section.
+This unit forces warm air through the saturated material and releases the water previously trapped there.
+The resulting humid air is generally forced outside in order to make the interior dry.

 Some units increase their power efficiency by collecting warmth derived from the absorption process.
-This warmth is then used to heat the air in the reactivation portion of the drum.
-There are also a variety of ways for these machines to expel the moistened air after it has been reactivated.
+This heat is then used to heat the air in the reactivation portion of the drum.
+There are also a variety of ways for these machines to expel the moistened air after reactivation.
 Different environments and goals will require different methods of powering these units and disposing of the humidity.

 Advantages of the Adsorption Dehumidifier

 This process offers some crucial advantages when compared to the typical refrigerant dehumidifier.
-A desiccant dehumidifier can achieve much lower levels of humidity especially at cooler temperature.
-Also it can ventilate buildings much more effectively and do so while saving on energy costs.
+A desiccant dehumidifier can achieve much lower levels of humidity, especially at a cooler temperature.
+Also, it can ventilate buildings much more effectively and do so while saving on energy costs.

 Typical Applications of a Desiccant Dehumidifier

-Since the parts required for desiccation are not as heavy nor as large as the components in a typical compressor unit, these dehumidifiers are typically lighter as well.
+The parts required for desiccation are not as heavy nor as large as the components in a typical compressor unit.
+Hence these dehumidifiers are typically lighter as well.
 Obviously, there are many commercial applications that would benefit from this same advantage.

-Desiccant dehumidifiers are not meant to replace all other units in this line of products.
-Instead, they complement the work done by other devices and complete an array of products which can handle any situation or requirement.
+Desiccant dehumidification machines are not meant to replace all other units in this line of products.
+Instead, they complement the work done by other devices and complete an array of products that can handle any situation or requirement.